MaritimeCloud/MaritimeCloudPortalDemo/docker/README.md

 Else if you just want to use the latest image from Docker hub, which we recommend, do

-  $ docker run --name mcportaldemo maritimecloud-portal-demo
+  $ docker run --name mcportaldemo dmadk/maritimecloud-portal-demo

 Or

-  $ docker run --net=host --name mcportaldemo maritimecloud-portal-demo
+  $ docker run --net=host --name mcportaldemo dmadk/maritimecloud-portal-demo